Carsmaniac/paintjob-packer/library/mod links.md

 ---

-* This mod list applies to both Paintjob Packer and my template packs, they support the same list of mods
+* This mod list applies to both Paint Job Packer and my template packs, they support the same list of mods
-* Paintjob Packer only supports mods that are uploaded to reputable sites by their original authors and are freely available to download
+* Paint Job Packer only supports mods that are uploaded to reutable sites by their original authors and are freely available to download